Delve inside some the UK's most popular destinations, and discover something new.

 Dominating the Southbank skyline, the London Eye has been a central London landmark since it formally opened to celebrate the new millennium on 31 December 1999.
 It didn’t open to the public until almost three months later though, which makes it ideal for a tricksy pub quiz question.

 The Eye’s 32 capsules (one for each of London’s boroughs) move at a speed of 26cm per second, but there is no capsule No. 13 – a pretty common occurrence across the UK.
 A lot of hotels don’t have a room or even a floor numbered 13 either, although the origins of its unlucky associations remain unclear.
-It may have something to do with the Last Supper’s thirteenth guest – we’re looking at you Judas – or the arrest of the Knights Templar.
 Either way, it has stuck to British history and what was the world’s largest observation wheel at the time of opening has followed suit.